 Continuity of control Substantially common ownership, management, or control exists if one or more persons, entities, or other organizations owning, managing, or controlling the business enterprise remain in maintain substantial ownership, management, or control of the new employer. transferee.
-Control may occur by means of ownership of the organization conducting the business enterprise, business, ownership of assets necessary to conduct the business enterprise, business, or a contract when the ownership, stated arrangements, or contract provide for or allow direction of the internal affairs or conduct of the business enterprise. business.
-Control is not affected by changes in the form of a business enterprise, business, reorganization of a business enterprise, business, or expansion of a business enterprise. business.
+Control may occur by means of ownership of the organization conducting the business enterprise, business, ownership of assets necessary to conduct the business enterprise, business, security arrangements or lease arrangements covering assets necessary to conduct the business enterprise, business, or a contract when the ownership, stated arrangements, or contract provide for or allow direction of the internal affairs or conduct of the business enterprise. business.
+Control is not affected by changes in the form of a business enterprise, business, reorganization of a business enterprise, business, or expansion of a business enterprise.business.

-- (c1) Acquisition to Obtain Lower Contribution Rate.
-The account of the predecessor employer will not be transferred if the Division finds that a person formed or acquired the business solely or primarily for the purpose of obtaining a lower contribution rate. - (d) Contribution Rate.
-Notwithstanding the other provisions in this section, when an account is transferred in its entirety to a successor employer, the transferring employer's contribution rate is the standard beginning rate.
+(c1) Acquisition to Obtain Lower Contribution Rate. - The account of the predecessor employer will not be transferred if the Division finds that a person formed or acquired the business solely or primarily for the purpose of obtaining a lower contribution rate.

+(d) Contribution Rate. - Notwithstanding the other provisions in this section, when an account is transferred in its entirety to a successor employer, the transferring employer's contribution rate is the standard beginning rate.
 If the effective date of a transfer of an account under this section is after the computation date in a calendar year, the Division must recalculate the contribution rate for the predecessor employer and the successor employer based on their account balances on the effective date of the account transfer.

 Notwithstanding the other provisions in this section, if a successor employer to whom an account is transferred was an employer as of the date of the business transfer, the account transfer does not affect the successor employer's contribution rate for the calendar year in which the business was transferred.
-If the successor employer was not an employer as of the date of the business transfer, the successor employer's contribution rate for the year in which the business transfer occurs is the standard beginning rate unless one of the following applies:
+If the successor employer was not an employer as of the date of the business transfer, the successor employer's contribution rate for the year in which the business transfer, the successor employer's contribution rate for the year in which the business transfer, the successor employer's contribution rate for the year in which the business transfer occurs is the standard beginning rate unless one of the following applies: